nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions:**

 * 2a.
-There was no recorded last change
+There was no recorded last change.
   * 2a1.
 AgentAssist shows an error message to user.
   * 2a2.
 No change is made.